 Thus, in this section, we’ll review the basic marketplace features for sellers (contractors) you might need to make your marketplace website.

-Try to balance here and don’t require too much information so that it’s not repellent for users.
+Try to find balance here and don’t require too much information so that it’s not repellent for users.

-You can consider asking something more than name and email or phone number as and when required.
+Nevertheless, you can consider asking something more than name and email or phone number as and when required.

 Besides, depending on the type of services the Sign Up might be more or less strict.

 Let’s say your marketplace is for selling clothes.
 Nothing special that requires a long identification process, right?
-You’ll need to ask for details like first and last name, name of the company if there’s one, maybe simple identity confirmation like video call, etc.
+You’ll still need to ask for details like first and last name, name of the company if there’s one, maybe simple identity confirmation like a video call, etc.

 For a marketplace website for sellers it can be: